OrionStar25/Moon/about/index.md

 ## Who are you right now?

-I'm a developer in making, greatly enthused by javascript, python and C++.
+I'm a developer in making, greatly enthused by python, C++, and javascript.
 I study Information Technology in Indian Institute of Information Technology, Allahabad.
 Throw in some musical notes and sick beats and we could be having fun hacking together! :)
 Oh also, I'm hilarious.
 I promise.

 Any messages or tweets coming my way are more than welcome.